Can I reduce my council tax?

 We review all accounts where a discount is in place at regular intervals and may contact or visit you to ensure the circumstances remain unchanged.
 We may also impose a financial penalty of £70, as provided for by law, if you do not inform us about a discount you should not be receiving.

 If you or anyone in your home is a full time student, student nurse or an apprentice, you may be able to claim a 25% discount.

 A full exemption from council tax is possible under certain qualifying circumstances.
-These are listed in the Council Tax leaflet sent with your bill.
+These are listed below and in the council tax guide book [7Mb].